 - Certified copies of all official transcripts from international schools attended must be sent directly to the Office of Admission as part of the admission process.

-- Official certified evaluations of all non-English academic transcripts from international schools attended must be evaluated by one of the following companies: Educational Credential Evaluators, Inc. (ECE); World Education Service (WES); or the Center for Educational Documentation (CED).
-Evaluations must be sent directly to the Office of Admission.
+- Specific official certified evaluations of all academic transcripts of college-level credit from schools attended outside of the United States must be evaluated by one of the following companies: Educational Credential Evaluators, Inc. (ECE) OR World Education Service (WES).
+All evaluations must be sent directly to the Office of Admission by one of the two companies noted below.
+Students that have attended schools outside of the United States that provide academic transcripts in English may be waived from providing a foreign transcript evaluation.

 - Official English competency test results (non-native speaking countries) must be sent directly to the Office of Admission.
 The minimum scores required for admission are as follows: